viniciusfersil123/waveTableOsc/README.md

 Currently there are only one class, waveTableOsc, with two public member functions, including the constructor: waveTableOsc(int,int,cons char*,float) and phasor(double);

-This library is still in develeopment, feel free to point out issues and suggestions.
+This library is still under development, feel free to point out issues and suggestions.

 # Class waveTableOsc